-Daily affirmations for success
+Daily affirmations for success when you feel stuck

 These aren’t affirmations I found on Pinterest.
 These are the ones I actually used.